Identity-Free Deferral For Unseen Experts

 \section{Datasets}

-We used five public medical imaging datasets to develop and test our methods.
+We used three public medical imaging datasets to develop and test our methods.
 Each dataset is described below, noting its contents and license.

-\textbf{HAM10000 Dataset} $\,$ The HAM10000 dataset \cite{Tschandl_2018} contains 10,015 dermatoscopic images of common pigmented skin lesions.
+\textbf{HAM10000 Dataset} $\,$ The HAM10000 dataset \citep{Tschandl_2018} contains 10,015 dermatoscopic images of common pigmented skin lesions.
 It was created to provide a larger, more varied resource for training systems to identify skin conditions.
 Images were collected over twenty years from Vienna, Austria, and Queensland, Australia.
 The dataset covers seven diagnostic types: melanocytic nevi, melanoma, benign keratosis-like lesions, basal cell carcinoma, actinic keratoses, vascular lesions, and dermatofibroma.
 Over half the diagnoses were confirmed by histopathology, with the rest checked by follow-up, expert review, or confocal microscopy.
-The dataset is available via the \hyperlink{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T}{Harvard Dataverse}.
+The dataset is available via the \href{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T}{Harvard Dataverse}.
 The original paper states the license is Creative Commons Attribution 4.0 International (CC BY 4.0).

-\textbf{Blood Cells Dataset} $\,$ The Blood Cells dataset \cite{ACEVEDO2020105474}, has 17,092 microscope images of single normal blood cells.
+\textbf{Blood Cells Dataset} $\,$ The Blood Cells dataset \citep{ACEVEDO2020105474}, has 17,092 microscope images of single normal blood cells.
 It was made to help build and test systems for recognising blood cells, particularly using deep learning.
 The images are 360x363 pixel JPGs, taken with a CellaVision DM96 machine at the Hospital Clinic of Barcelona.
 Expert pathologists labelled the cells.
 The dataset groups cells into eight types: neutrophils, eosinophils, basophils, lymphocytes, monocytes, immature granulocytes, erythroblasts, and platelets.
 Immature granulocytes are grouped together because individually identifying them is less clinically important and difficult even for experts.
 This grouping focuses on clearer categories for model training.
 The dataset is on Mendeley Data and uses the Creative Commons Attribution 4.0 International (CC BY 4.0) license.